raybai07/ABSORB/README.md

 http://www.sourceforge.net/projects/mcmc-jags/files.
 Then in R, make sure that the R package rjags is properly directed to the folder where JAGS-4.3.0 is installed.
 For example, if JAGS-4.3.0 is saved to your Program Files, you can set the environment variable as follows.

 ```
-# Edit the location where you have saved JAGS-4.3.0 on your location machine
+# Edit the location where you have saved JAGS-4.3.0 on your local machine
 Sys.setenv(JAGS_HOME="C:/Program Files/JAGS/JAGS-4.3.0")
 ```